 Making copies with your camera in collection areas

 Certain restrictions apply to making copies via your camera in the Library.

 - Restrictions also apply to copying Heritage Collections Reading Room material such as pictures, maps, rare books and manuscripts.
-For details, please ask Heritage Collection staff or phone 03 8664 7009.
+For details, please ask Heritage Collection staff or phone 03 8664 7002.

-In some cases you can only copy materials with your camera under the supervision of Library staff, and a supervision fee will be charged.
+- In some cases you can only copy materials with your camera under the supervision of Library staff, and a supervision fee will be charged.

-Staff may withdraw permission to use a camera in the Library at any time.
+- Staff may withdraw permission to use a camera in the Library at any time.

 Our collection contains thousands of items out of copyright and many more still under copyright restrictions.